NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### OpenStudio Errors and Warnings

 The Input File Errors and Warnings dialog automatically opens when there is an error or warning when opening or importing a file.
-Many common geometry errors (upside-down floor or roof, inside-out window, noncoplanar surfaces, etc.) are fixed automatically when you open the input file.
+Many common geometry errors (upside-down floor or roof, inside-out window, non-coplanar surfaces, etc.) are fixed automatically when you open the input file.
 This dialog will also report unsupported IDF objects on import.

 ![Ill Map](../../img/plugin_reference_guide/error_02.png "Errors and Warnings")
 <p>*Above: Screenshot of Errors and Warnings Dialog Box*</p>